-I never thought I’d say this as a fitness trainer, but it’s true.
+I never thought I’d say this as a fitness trainer, but sometimes I don't feel like going to the gym at all.
 And I’m sure many of you would echo the same sentiment.

-Thankfully, home gyms exist.
-There are now countless options out there that feature different designs, components, and functionalities.
+Thankfully, there are now countless options for home gym setups that feature different designs, components, and functionalities.

 We list our top picks below.

-This home gym machine boasts a slew of features, including a cable and pulley system, a squat stand, flexible nylon strap handles, a padded glide board with head support, a chrome package, a wing attachment, a leg pull accessory, and a Pilates kit.
+This exercise equipment boasts a slew of features, including a cable and pulley system, a squat stand, flexible nylon strap handles, a padded glide board with head support, a chrome package, a wing attachment, a leg pull accessory, and a Pilates kit.

 - Dimensions (LxWxH): 90 x 19 x 43 inches